lesphere/drjit/docs/textures.rst

 ---------------------

 Dr.Jit textures targeting the CUDA backend can benefit from hardware-accelerated texture lookups.
-Internally, textures initialized with `use_accel=True` will create an associated *CUDA texture object* that leverages GPU hardware intrinsics to perform sampling
+Internally, textures initialized with ``use_accel=True`` (which is enabled by default) will create an associated *CUDA texture object* that leverages GPU hardware intrinsics to perform sampling

 .. code-block:: python